 The phrase "prima facie case" not only may denote the establishment of a legally mandatory, rebuttable presumption, but also may be used by courts to describe the plaintiff's burden of producing enough evidence to permit the trier of fact to infer the fact at issue.
-9 J.Wigmore, Evidence § 2494 (3d ed.
+9 J. Wigmore, Evidence § 2494 (3d ed.
 1940).
 McDonnell Douglas should have made it apparent that in the Title VII context we use "prima facie case" in the former sense.
 Id. at 254 n.7.

-Petitioner's efforts to treat the word "inference" as meaning mere logicality reduces the prima facie case requirement to "producing enough evidence to permit the trier of fact to infer the fact at issue."
+Petitioner's reading the word "inference" as meaning mere logicality reduces the prima facie case requirement to "producing enough evidence to permit the trier of fact to infer the fact at issue."
 Id.
 Burdine specifically rejected that definition.
 Batson relied on the Title VII cases, including Burdine, in establishing the prima facie case requirement with its obligation to raise an inference of discrimination that shifts the burden of production.
-Furthermore, the disposition in Batson (remanding with directions to reverse the conviction if the prosecutor "does not come forward with a neutral explanation for his action," Batson, 476 U.S. at 100) necessarily precluded application of the mere logical inference standard advanced by petitioner.
-Under that standard, the Kentucky court on remand would have been free to find a prima facie case yet maintain the conviction even in face of prosecutorial silence.
+Furthermore, the disposition in Batson (remanding with directions to reverse if the prosecutor "does not come forward with a neutral explanation for his action," 476 U.S. at 100) necessarily precluded application of the mere inference standard advanced by petitioner.
+Under that standard, the Kentucky court on remand would have been free to find a prima facie case yet affirm the conviction even in face of prosecutorial silence.
 The Court does not adopt procedures that conflict with its remand orders.
 Cf. Mickens v.
 Taylor, 535 U.S. 162, 170-72, nn.3-4 (2002) (treating as dictum portion of opinion "inconsistent with the disposition" and that "simply contradicts the remand order").
 Batson, therefore, did not adopt the very standard rejected in Burdine.

-- c.
-The inference standard advocated by petitioner is, as noted above, incompatible with the Court's rejection of a similar test for deciding when state courts must conduct voir dire on racial prejudice. - d.
+c.
 The inference standard advocated by petitioner is also inconsistent with the Court's treatment of the Wheeler standard, the factual showing necessary under Batson, and the Court's understanding of the role of voir dire.